rekkasa/hds-wiki/README.md

 To add a new wiki page add a `file-name.Rmd` in `wiki` directory and simply write your instructions using _RMarkdown_.
-No need to add a `yaml` section`.
+No need to add a `yaml` section.
 Once you believe your wiki is ready to be published, run locally

 ```{bash}
 make wiki